 A violation of TRCoA's policy for use of its information technology system can result in termination of network access for the student and/or other disciplinary action including removal of the student from the school.
 Moreover, there are severe civil and criminal penalties for copyright infringement under federal law.
 A copyright owner is entitled to recover actual damages and profits resulting from an infringement, but also may recover statutory damages ranging from $750 to $30,000 per work for a non-willful infringement and up to $150,000 for a willful infringement, even if there is no proof of actual damages, in addition to court costs and reasonable attorneys' fees.
 The government also can file criminal charges that can result in fines and imprisonment.

-The music and video industries are very competitive but, with the way our programs are designed, our graduation and placement percentage rates are always going to shine.
+The music industry is very competitive but, with the way our programs are designed, our graduation and placement percentage rates are always going to shine.
 However, true success is hard to quantify and how these nunbers are calculated by regulators is not always what you might expect.
 If you have questions about the process please ask.
-In 2016 for our former accreditor, ACICS, our Institutional Placement Rate is 71.5% and Retention Rate is 82.4%.
-The 2016 Recording Arts Program ACICS Placement is 93% and 93% Retention.
-The 2016 Beginning Audio Engineering Program ACICS Placement is 50% and 75% for Retention.
-These are the self-reported data submitted to ACICS by the institution in its most recent Campus Accountability Report.
-We are now accredited by ACCSC and will post our graduate and retention rates as they become available.
-Below is a 2016/2017 calculation provided by the Texas Workforce Commission.
+Below are the self-reported data submitted to ACCSC and TWC by the institution in its most recent Campus Accountability Reports.

 The median loan debt incurred by students who completed the program.